 While occupation may not be one’s only source of livelihood, it is a large part of their identity.
 Many take pride in their everyday contributions to society at work, and we at Bibiyan Law Group are no exception.
 We are devoted to using our combined decades of legal expertise to fight against injustices in the workplace, including discrimination, unfair wages, and wrongful termination, to name a few.
 Losing a job can be a devastating experience, not just financially, but emotionally as well.
-If you or someone you love believe that you have fallen victim to a wrongful termination, you should seek legal counsel as you may be entitled to compensation.
-The decorated employment attorneys at Bibiyan Law Group will use every available legal avenue to pursue your interests and fight for justice.
-Contact us today at (310)-438-5555.
+If you or someone you love believe that you have fallen victim to a wrongful termination in Los Angeles County, you should seek legal counsel as you may be entitled to compensation.
+The decorated Los Angeles employment attorneys at Bibiyan Law Group will use every available legal avenue to pursue your interests and fight for justice.
+Contact us today at (310) 438-5555.

 Employers are explicitly forbidden from firing employees who fit into certain classifications.
 A non-comprehensive list of reasons your employer can not terminate your employment for includes the following:

 - Physical or mental disabilities